-Concert Orchestra (9) Fee: \$35.00
+Concert Orchestra (9)

-Requirement: Students must have played an instrument for a minimum of two years, either by taking private lessons or by participating inmiddle school orchestra.
+Requirement: Students must have played an instrument for a minimum of two years, either by taking private lessons or by participating in middle school orchestra.

 Concert Orchestra is for students in 9th grade as an introduction to playing high school level orchestral repertoire.
 The goals of this course are to develop basic fundamental musical knowledge and proper instrument technique, and to study and perform music that is appropriate for all students.
-Concert orchestra will have a minimum of three required performances each year.
-This class meets one period daily for /2 unit of credit each semester.
+Concert Orchestra will have a minimum of three required performances each year.
+This class meets one period daily for 1⁄2 unit of credit each semester.

-Da Cantari Honors (9, 10, 11, 12)
+Da Cantari Honors (9, 10, 11, 12) 2 semesters .50 credit each semester

-Requirement: An audition with the instructor is required
+Requirement: An audition with the instructor is required.